-I get distracted very easily when I am working with the computer.
-I hop from one link to another, gaining much information temporarily, which I forget and do not use.
-In the mean time half the day is gone, and I have done nothing done that is constructive.
+I get distracted very easily when I the computer.
+I hop from one link to another, gaining much information temporarily, which I forget and do not use. is gone, and I have done nothing that is constructive.

-Another problem I had was in my business management or book keeping.
-I always use a separate card just for my business.
-At the end of the month I pay the full amount and the monthly invoices are my records how much I am spending on what.
+Another problem I had was in my business management I always use a separate card just for my business.
+At the end of I pay the full amount and the monthly invoices are my records how much I am spending on what.
 This is easier at tax time too.
-Now after paying my credit card I just file and get a quick review of cash in-flow and out flow on a monthly basis.
+Now after paying my credit card I just file and get a quick review of cash in-flow and on a monthly basis.

 A Quick Way to Set Goals

 Are you having problems deciding what goals you want to reach in life?
 Maybe you have too many ideas going on in your head and you are not sure where to begin.
 You may spend about the life you want but not a plan to get there.
 If you go on like this you may find that you never actually set a goal because you just have too many goals to accomplish!
 So here's a quick way to set goals you want and start working towards them.

 First write all of your ultimate life goals down.
 These are the big things that you want to do in life in order to feel successful and be happy.
 They can be things like 'Become a doctor' or 'own a house in the country' or 'get my brother out of my house for good' or “lose weight and never gain it back again”.
 YOUR goals are uniquely yours which makes them extremely personal to you, so there is no right or wrong answer here.

 Now once you have a list of all your desires and dreams in life go through that list and pick one that gets you excited and pumped to get started.
 You want to be passionate and excited about the goal otherwise you may not try to work towards it.
 It may need to be a small one at first.